Backprop-Free Reinforcement Learning with Active Neural Generative Coding: Experiments

 \paragraph{ANGC Agent Setup:} For all of the ANGC agents across all trials, we used fixed configurations of meta-parameters for each control task.
-We provide the key values chosen (based on preliminary experimentation) for the meta-parameters for all agents and baselines in the Appendix.
+We provide the key values chosen (based on preliminary experimentation) for the meta-parameters for all ANGC models in the appendix.

-For all ANGC agents, $\alpha_e = \alpha_i = 1.0$ was use to set the importance factors of both the epistemic and instrumental signals.
+For all ANGC agents, $\alpha_e = \alpha_i = 1.0$ was used as the importance factors for both the epistemic and instrumental signals.
 Both the controller and generative model were trained using a single, shared experience replay buffer with a maximum capacity of $N_{mem}$ transitions from which mini-batches of $N_{batch}$ transitions were sampled in order to compute parameter updates at any single time-step of each simulation.
-Each agent made use of an epsilon($\epsilon$)-greedy policy where $\epsilon$ was decayed at the end of each episode according to the rule: $\epsilon \leftarrow \min(0.05, \epsilon * \epsilon_{decay})$ (starting $\epsilon=1$ at each trial's start).
+Each agent also uses an epsilon($\epsilon$)-greedy policy where $\epsilon$ was decayed at the end of each episode according to the rule: $\epsilon \leftarrow \min(0.05, \epsilon * \epsilon_{decay})$ (starting $\epsilon=1$ at a trial's start).

+In addition, we experiment with an ablated form of our ANGC agent, i.e., Instr-ANGC, where the generator/forward model has been removed.
+This means that the Instr-ANGC only uses the extrinsic reward signal, allowing for a closer examination of what happens if the normal backprop-based neural model was just replaced with our NGC circuit.

-\paragraph{DQN, Dueling DQN, and Entropy-DQN Agent Setups:} For the DQN and dueling DQN (Duel-DQN) agents, we initially start with 90\% exploration and 10\% exploitation ($\epsilon=0.9$ ) and eventually begin decaying until the condition of 10\% exploration is reached, i.e., 90\% exploitation ($\epsilon=0.1$).
-A discount factor of $\gamma = 0.99$ was used for all DQNs except for mountain car where, empirically, $\gamma=0.001$ yielded better and stable results for deeper models.
-For the Entropy DQN (Ent-DQN), we add an entropy bonus to the loss function to facilitate better exploration, inspired by \cite{wu2016training}.
-The linear rectifier was used as the activation function and Adam was used to update the weight values, which each $W^\ell$ was initialized according to a centered Gaussian scaled by $\sqrt{2.0/(J_{\ell-1}+J_\ell)}$.
-The replay buffer size, the learning rate, the hidden dimensions, and number of layers were tuned -- hidden layer sizes were selected from within the range of $[32,256]$ and the number of layers was chosen from the set $[1,2,3]$.
-In the Appendix, we provide best configurations used for each DQN.
+\paragraph{Baseline Agent Setups:} For the DQN, ICM, and RnD agents, we initially start with 90\% exploration and 10\% exploitation ($\epsilon=0.9$ ) and eventually begin decaying until the condition of 10\% exploration is reached, i.e., 90\% exploitation ($\epsilon=0.1$).
+The discount factor was tuned in the range of $\gamma = [0.91, 0.99]$.
+The linear rectifier was used as the activation function and Adam was used to update the weight values, except for ICM, where AdamW was found to yield more stable updates.
+For all models, each $W^\ell$ was initialized according to a centered Gaussian scaled by $\sqrt{2.0/(J_{\ell-1}+J_\ell)}$.
+The replay buffer size, the learning rate, the hidden dimensions, and number of layers were tuned -- hidden layer sizes were selected from within the range of $[32,512]$ and the number of layers was chosen from the set $[1,2,3]$.
+In the appendix, we provide best configurations used for each model.